Published: 06-12-2021

 In rebuttal I could point to prior chapters where I stated my comparison between the different systems and how I concluded they aren’t all that different, or even direct you at a quote further up in this chapter, but instead I want to tell you something else.
 In my time as a student, I often struggled financially to a point I would rarely if at all look at my bank account.
 It was often a negative number at the end of the month, so I dared not check.
 Often times I had no idea how much or little money I had.
 But this habit lingered on even when I got a paid internship and I had plenty of funds.
 I just lived my life, bought food, occasionally went out with friends.
 In a way I was actually living life without money, and still did what I wanted to do, which is study to become a teacher and live my life with social interaction, serenity, and peace.
 I’ll pass you this anecdote to illustrate why I think a way of life without money is possible.
 For all intents and purposes I lived without money for a few years.
 My greed was capped, but I didn’t suffer at all and lived just fine.
 I had food and entertainment, and a future I was growing towards.
 I didn’t think I was going to become rich and that didn’t stop me from developing myself as a human being.
 I think we have it in us somewhere.
 We’ve just been marinated into the philosophy we really need greed as our motivation to deploy ourselves.
 I truly think we don’t.
 We need to replace our search for growth in wealth with a search for spiritual growth.
 If we do that I believe we’ll remove a darkness from our lives that has held us back as a species, and we’ll be wealthy enough to live our lives, just like we do now, but without the constant stress due to the fear of losing our financial battle with the system.

 Right now, money keeps people in check.
 The economy isn’t about trade; it’s a control mechanism.
 Without it, people would claim items, places, creatures, and labour for themselves, and the physically strongest would be the tyrants in power.
 The controlling power of the economy through money prevents that.
 It prevents someone from claiming an apartment and living there.
 Now there’s rent to be paid so they can either afford it or not.
 Financial debt enslaves us and results in forced labour as a net gain for those who own the loan.
 The tyrants in this system are the ones that control the currency.
 The financial industry owes its existence almost entirely through exploiting the anomalies that the money coupon system spawns.
 Through money people are being conditioned to see their essential needs as less valuable than the products and status that come from the spoils of the excess of production of essentials.
-We look down upon farmers, lumber-jacks, and oil rig workers, because there is little money to be made in their profession, while we’re idolising management positions.
+We look down upon farmers, lumber-jacks, miners, and oil rig workers, because there is little money to be made in their profession, while we’re idolising management positions.
 We think that a TV and a smartphone are worth more than a loaf of bread, and the fact that their value expressed in money is indeed much more, shows us just how much excess production of essentials there must be at this moment.
 Ask the people in Bosnia in the 1990s during the civil war what they would rather have.

 Money disfigures our perception of true worth and wealth.
 This trains us to lose our humanity.
 In a money driven society where inflation is the driver for wealth gain people generally want what’s best for themselves first before thinking about others.
 That might work for a while on a level playing field but that state of mind has devastating effects when it concerns the influence of a banker or a billionaire.
 Large financial interests with a monopolistic grip on their market suffer the same flaws as the dictators in dictatorships do.
 Their rule is law, and if they’ve got some ideas that are not in the best interest of the people they can force it anyway and they have the means to silence voices critical of their actions.
 Corporations and any other kind of large organisations that handle large amounts of wealth should be forbidden, because making a profit will always come before treating their customers right.
 You might be inclined to think this is a self-correcting system, as providing bad services or selling bad products will motivate customers to not do business with a certain company, but that is not the reality I’ve experienced in my life.
 This only works if there are other companies out there that treat their customers better and/or sell them better products.
 If the thing you as a customer want can only be acquired at one company that holds the monopoly, or all companies that can provide it treat their customers equally poorly and/or sell equally shitty products, you’ll soon understand there is no balance, but a decline of quality in pursuit of quantity.
 Think about it; most business were not started to serve you.
 They were started to gain the owners and investors profit.
 Your needs will always come secondary to the owners’ needs.